-Conclusion: The subject area passes {Part 1 and 2} of the Justification Test for Development Plans {but Part 3 has found that new development should be located in Flood Zone C and avoid Flood Zone A and B}.
+Conclusion: The subject area passes Part 1 and 2 of the Justification Test for Development Plans but Part 3 has found that new development should be located in Flood Zone C and avoid Flood Zone A and B.

-SDRA 11: St. Teresa's Gardens and Environs Area Description The lands comprise St. Teresa's Gardens and Environs a 6 ha local authority housing site, the former Player Wills and Bailey Gibson Sites, and St. Teresa's church site (c.
+The lands comprise St. Teresa's Gardens and Environs, a 6 ha local authority housing site, the former Player Wills and Bailey Gibson Sites, and St. Teresa's church site (c.
 4.6ha).
-The Combe Hospital and other small parcels of land are also within the boundary of the SDRA.
+The Combe Hospital and other small parcels of land are also within the boundary of the

+SDRA 11: St. Teresa's Gardens and Environs SDRA.
 The lands are located in the Inner City near the canal at Donore Avenue/ Cork Street.
 The SDRA is located between the Grand Canal to the south and the Poddle to the north-east.
 The area is mainly residential with some mixed commercial.
 Z1: To protect, provide and improve residential amenities.
-Z4: To provide for and improve mixed-services facilities.)
 Land Use Zoning: Z14: To seek the social, economic and physical development and/or regeneration of an area with mixed use, of which residential would be the predominant use.
 Z15: To protect and provide for community uses and social infrastructure.
-SDRA 11 St. Teresa's Gardens: The Guiding Principles Plan, set out in Chapter 13 under SDRA 11 St. Teresa's Gardens and Environs, outlines redevelopment opportunities for a mixed use quarter for primarily residential use (950 units) along with complementary community uses (including the expansion of an existing primary school site) a pitch, open space provision, public realm improvements and infrastructure provision.
+SDRA 11 St. Teresa's Gardens: The Guiding Principles Plan, set out in Chapter 13 under SDRA 11 St. Teresa's Gardens and Environs, outlines redevelopment opportunities for a mixed use quarter for primarily residential use (1,500 units) along with complementary community uses (including the expansion of an existing primary school site) a pitch, open space provision, public realm improvements and infrastructure provision.
 Connections to the wider area are proposed to ensure physical, social and economic integration of the lands with the surrounding area.
-Benefitting from Defences (flood relief scheme works)/ Sensitivity to Climate Change/ Residual Risk/ Surface Water/ Historical Flooding See Area Assessment No. 13 Poddle: Inside Canal Commentary on Flood Risk:
+Benefitting from Defences (flood relief scheme works)/ Sensitivity to Climate Change/ Residual Risk/ Surface Water/ Historical Flooding See Area Assessment No. 13 Poddle: Inside Canal Commontary on Flood Pic